 How long does arm lift surgery take?

-The surgery time varies depending on the amount of excess skin and subcutaneous fat to be removed.
-Typically the surgery time is 1.5 to 2 hours but in cases of massive weight loss it can take up to 3 hours to perform.
+Arm lift surgery time varies depending on the amount of excess skin and subcutaneous fat to be removed.
+Typically it takes 1½ to 2 hours but in cases of massive weight loss it can take up to 3 hours to perform.

 How long is the recovery process?

-How long before I see the final result?
+How long before you see the final results of an Arm Lift?

-The change in contour of the arm will be apparent straight away following the procedure however there will be residual swelling from the liposuction that will take 9 months to disappear.
-The scar is likely to be red for 9 to 12 months following the operation (the redness fades as the scar matures).
+The change in the contour of the arm will be apparent immediately following the procedure however there will be residual swelling from the liposuction that will take nine months to disappear.
+The scar is likely to be red for 9 to 12 months following the operation – the redness fades as the scar matures.